Thoi Singh Huidrom

-Thoi Singh Huidrom (Huidrom Thoi Singh, born 4 May 2004) is an Indian professional footballer who plays as a striker for the Indian Super League club NorthEast United.
+Thoi Singh Huidrom (Huidrom Thoi Singh, born 4 May 2004) is an Indian professional footballer who plays as a forward.

 Club career

 Bengaluru

 Since 2015, Thoi Singh was trained at the Young Champs Academy.
 He played for five years at the academy before joining Bengaluru FC.
 From 2021 to 2023 he represented the youth team of Bengaluru in the Development League.
 He won the 2022 and 2023 Development League with Bengaluru.
 He was also part of the main team of Bengaluru for the 2022–23 Indian Super League but did not play any match in the top tier league.
 However, he represented Bengaluru reserve team in six matches at the 2022–23 I-League 2nd Division, the third tier league of Indian football.
 He scored his first senior goal in this season.

 NorthEast United

 For the 2023–24 season he signed Indian Super League (ISL) club NorthEast United FC.
 In the same season he won the 2024 Durand Cup with NorthEast United.
 For the 2023–24 season he played thirteen matches for the club in the ISL.
 NorthEast United reached the playoffs of the 2024–25 Indian Super League.
 Though he is a part of the main team of NorthEast United, he also played in the Development league for the club from 2023 to 2025.